paritytech/scale-decode/RELEASING.md

     Checkout `main`, ensuring we're looking at that latest merge (`git pull`).

-    Next, do a dry run to make sure that things seem sane:
+    Next, do a final sanity check to make sure there are no new issues:
     ```
+    cargo fmt
+    cargo clippy --all-targets
+    cargo test --all-targets
-    cargo publish --dry-run
+    cargo test --doc
     ```

     If we're happy with everything, proceed with the release:
     ```
-    cargo publish
+    (cd scale-decode-derive && cargo publish) && (cd scale-decode && cargo publish)
     ```

 9. If the release was successful, then tag the commit that we released in the `main` branch with the